grafana/grafana-zabbix/README.md

   "trendsFrom": "7d",
 ```

 `trendsFrom` option define period when switch to trends from history.
+You can set the time in Grafana format: `7d` for 7 days or for example `2d` for 2 days.
+Valid time specificators are:
+`h` - hours
+`d` - days
+`M` - mounths

 If you don't use trend patch, change `trends` to `false`:
 ```